Bxvu/Interactive-Lab-Hub/Lab 1/README.md

 Present your ideas to the other people in your breakout room (or in small groups).
 You can just get feedback from one another or you can work together on the other parts of the lab.

 \*\***Summarize feedback you got here.**\*\*
+1. The flashing for entry/exit events could be distracting if too frequent; maybe consider smoother transitions or subtler effects.
+2. Add more spatial features—for example, if people move to a corner of the room, the corresponding light could become brighter to indicate where the crowd is clustering.

 ## Part B. Act out the Interaction

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 \*\***Are there things that seemed better on paper than acted out?**\*\*
+1. On paper, the rapid flashes for entry/exit events seemed like a fun and clear signal.
+But when acted out, the flashes felt a bit too distracting and harsh, especially in quick succession.
+Similarly, the strobe effect at high occupancy looked more overwhelming than energizing in practice—it risked drawing attention away from the actual interaction.
 \*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\*
+1. Instead of sharp flashes, we could use gentler fades or pulsing lights for entry/exit to make the signals less disruptive.
+2. We thought about adding spatial responsiveness, where the lights brighten in the direction or corner of the room that people move toward, giving more context than just occupancy counts.

 ## Part C. Prototype the device